Kingslinger Soft Wash System

 Be sure to rinse the pump out thoroughly after each use.
 Pumps are not warrantied due to bleach use, but if you care for them properly and maintain them, they should last awhile.
 Compressor should not be run over 90-100PSI.
 If you see only one screw connecting the pumps, don’t worry, this is how they are built.
 One on the top, one on the bottom.

 The Kingslinger Soft Wash System is a great space-saver for truck and trailer rigs.
 See video below about how to install the mixing station on your compressor….VERY EASY!

 Bleach Valve Settings

 To adjust my bleach percentage, I start with the assumption that having both the bleach valve and water valve full open gives you a 50/50 mix.
 While this may not be exact on the number % you are getting, it is a guide that I follow.
-Adjust your bleach valve 1/4 turn and you’ll be at about 30% mix.
+Adjust your bleach valve 1/4 turn and you’ll slowly decrease your mix by about 10% mix.
 Adjust as needed to get a stronger or lighter mix.